illinoistech-itm/jhajek/itmd-521/labs/week-07/Readme.md

 - Understand how to make tempViews from Tables
 - Understand how to make queries against tempViews
 - Understand how to use the Spark Catalog
+- Examine the use of the Spark DataFrameReader and Writer to manipulate file data

 ## Assignment Setup